esvhd/notes/ubuntu/ubuntu.md

 ## Update VIM

-This is needed to `.vimrc` setup, based on this [post](https://askubuntu.com/questions/284957/vi-getting-multiple-sorry-the-command-is-not-available-in-this-version-af/284960#284960).
+This is needed for `.vimrc` setup, based on this [post](https://askubuntu.com/questions/284957/vi-getting-multiple-sorry-the-command-is-not-available-in-this-version-af/284960#284960).

 ```
 sudo apt-get install vim-gui-common